hroudaadam/design-patterns/README.md

 restricts direct communications between the objects and forces them to collaborate only via a mediator object

 ### Memento
-TODO!
+lets clients save and restore the previous state of an object without revealing the details of its implementation

 ### Command
 TODO!

+### Template method
+TODO!

+### Visitor
+TODO!

 ### Iterator
-TODO!
+lets clients traverse elements of a collection without exposing its underlying representation

 ### Chain of responsibility
-lets you pass requests along a chain of handlers
+lets requests to passed along a chain of handlers

 ### Interpreter
 specifies how to evaluate sentences in a language